MicrosoftDocs/windows-dev-docs/windows-apps-src/security/web-account-manager.md

 The pane is empty because the system only provides a UI shell - it's up to the developer to programatically populate the pane with the identity providers.

+> [!TIP]
+> Optionally, you can use [ShowAddAccountAsync](https://docs.microsoft.com/en-us/uwp/api/windows.ui.applicationsettings.accountssettingspane.showaddaccountasync) instead of [Show](https://docs.microsoft.com/en-us/uwp/api/windows.ui.applicationsettings.accountssettingspane.show#Windows_UI_ApplicationSettings_AccountsSettingsPane_Show), which will return an [IAsyncAction](https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.IAsyncAction) to your app, and query for the status of the operation.

 ## Register for AccountCommandsRequested

 To add commands to the pane, we start by registering for the AccountCommandsRequested event handler.
 This tells the system to run our build logic when the user asks to see the pane (e.g., clicks our XAML button).